©ISTOCKPHOTO.COM / KALI9

 Multiple locations

-Hands-on, in-person STEAM learning (think engineering, math, programming) will keep your child age 3-15 in peak performance mode (full and half days available).
+Hands-on, in-person STEAM learning (think robotics, video game creation and computer programming) will keep your child aged 3-15 in peak performance mode.

 iD Tech